John-Akech/John-Akech/README.md

 ## About Me

-**AI & Data Science Enthusiast | Python, Machine Learning & Predictive Modeling | Tech for Social Good**
+**AI & Data Science Enthusiast | Python, Data Analytics & Predictive Modeling | Tech for Social Good**

 I am a **Software Engineering student at the African Leadership University**, passionate about **building practical AI solutions** that empower vulnerable communities.
 I combine **Python, data analysis, and predictive modeling** with **hands-on projects**, exploring how technology can solve **real-world problems** in healthcare, climate, and social development.